 Northwest Public Power Association

-Proposed Resolution 2022-17
+Proposed Resolution 2022-17 (Proposed for ARCHIVE)

 Comparable Energy Tax Incentives for Consumer-Owned Utilities

 Background

 Current energy tax policies began decades ago.
 Business energy investment tax credits (ITCs) were enacted in 1978 and 1980 to stimulate the development of “alternative” energy sources and remain in effect today.
 In 1992, Congress created a production tax credit (PTC) for the production of energy from renewable resources, which also remains in effect today.
 Today, the tax code specifies roughly a dozen different fuel sources as providing qualified electricity production or qualified energy property for purposes of the PTC and ITC.
 Additionally, the tax code provides tax credits for carbon capture and sequestration, fuel cell properties, combined heat and power property, microturbine property, and other non-renewable properties.
 Combined, these energy tax credits are worth roughly $11.7 billion annually and have had a profound effect on the nation’s generation mix and emissions profile.